 A divorce proceeding is a lawsuit filed by one spouse against the other.
 Ordinarily there is no written agreement in place when the complaint for divorce is filed.
 Filing for divorce launches the contested litigation process, which is the most adversarial and generally the most costly process both financially and relationally.
 Even though most divorce lawsuits are ultimately settled, those settlements often only come after nine to eighteen (and sometimes more) months of contentious fighting.

 The expected stress and conflict inherent in any termination of marriage is drawn out and compounded by divorce litigation.
-Because this usually results in permanent damage to the parties’ children and their parenting relationship, we urge our clients to exercise prudence and restraint before filing a divorce lawsuit.
+Because this usually results in permanent damage to the parties’ children and their parenting relationship, Brian urges his clients to exercise prudence and restraint before filing a divorce lawsuit.
 In many instances, a divorce lawsuit is not necessary to resolve the matter and it is wiser to attempt to initiate a negotiation process designed to ultimately result in a dissolution proceeding.